402systems/frontend/README.md

 ## Getting Started

 1. `pnpm install`
-2. Start an app in dev mode: `` // TODO
+2. Start an app in dev mode: `pnpm dev --filter @402systems/app-games-dobble`
+3. Install a new package: `pnpm install <pkg> --filter @402systems/app-games-dobble`
+4. Install a workspace wide package: `pnpm i -wD <pkg>`.
+WARN: You should almost never need to do this, unless you are installing a build tool
+5. Run all preflight checks `pnpm checkall`

 ## Create New Project